nasa/fmdtools/README.md

 ### Prerequisites

-fmdtools requires Python 3 and depends directly on these packages (see requirements.txt):
+fmdtools requires Python 3 (anaconda recommended) and depends directly on these packages (see requirements.txt):

 ```
    scipy